feelthedimez/feelthedimez.github.io/_posts/2022-04-16-Depleting-my-hobbies-as-a-creative.md

 I often find myself busy in most cases; whether I am designing, coding, reading something, researching, or watching YouTube - I am occupied almost every time.
 I always have a hobby I tend to monetize.

 It all started with design.
 I started off creating cartoon illustrations of my friends; I considered it a fun activity.
-Then I went to charging R50 per cartoon because I need airtime to buy mobile data to access the internet everyday.
+Then I went to charging R50 per cartoon because I needed airtime to buy mobile data to access the internet everyday.
 I then found myself buying online courses on Udemy to learn how to design and use Adobe Illustrator efficiently.

 From creating cartoons, I decided to go on a Graphic Design route and design logos for small businesses.
 And that was my start on monetizing a hobby; it later became a side hustle and then a job.
 I wasn't doing it for fun or for my own amusement or to impress my friends.
 I was doing it to create some money on the side, crazy!